-The Standards Commission had only very limited access to its offices in 2021/22, with staff working almost entirely from home, in compliance with the Scottish Government guidelines in place at the time.
-Consequently, there was a significant decrease in travel to the office and to meetings and Hearings.
-The Standards Commission continued to operate on an entirely paperless basis, with all records retained online and almost all correspondence being issued by email (in two cases replies to enquiries had to be sent by post as no email address or telephone number had been provided).
+Staff at the Standards Commission continued to follow a hybrid working policy in 2022/23 which allowed them to work either from home or the office.
+In addition, 5 of the 10 Standards Commission meetings held in the year were held online, meaning there was a significant decrease in travel to the office by Members.
+The Standards Commission continued to operate on an entirely paperless basis, with all records retained online and almost all correspondence being issued by email (in a few cases replies to enquiries had to be sent by post as no email address or telephone number had been provided).